How Many Times Can A Crown Be Replaced?

 This is a tool that hooks onto the crown on one end while on the other end there is a pneumatic tapping mechanism that can lift the crown off.
-It is easier to watch a video of it than to explain it.

 This method is less conservative than wiggling or using the gummy removers because the tapping motion may potentially damage the crown.
 In our experience, sometimes it does and sometimes it doesn't damage it.
 If it becomes damaged, then the crown cannot be reused.